redSpark5/Summer2020/readme.txt

 some of the things I learned during my internship, such as API's, how to make API calls, and requests and responses.

+This application was created using Node.js and Express framework.
+To run the application, open a terminal and navigate to the project folder.
+Enter the following command: npm server.js  then press enter.

 This project was created with the help of the following website: https://codeburst.io/build-a-weather-website-in-30-minutes-with-node-js-express-openweather-a317f904897b
 -------------------------------------------------------------------*/